mosteirodelandim/landim-website/README.md

 npm install
 ```

+3. Run it!

-To run locally:
+- To run locally:
 ```sh
 gatsby develop
 ```

-To deploy the website:
+- To deploy the website:
 ```sh
 gatsby build
 ```